 You have seen how Shibboleth allows you to access resources at external institutions.
 You should also know that you can use it to allow authorized individuals outside the Pitt community to access selected resources here.

-Contact the Help Desk if you would like to sponsor a Shibboleth site that allows authorized individuals from other institutions to access Pitt resources.
+Contact the 24/7 IT Help Desk if you would like to sponsor a Shibboleth site that allows authorized individuals from other institutions to access Pitt resources.
 Every University of Pittsburgh Shibboleth site must have a sponsor.

 After you have set up your site, send the website address (URL) to those individuals whom you have granted access.
 You can include University of Pittsburgh faculty, staff, and student members as well.